 Above all, put on love, which is the perfect bond of unity.

 “Honey, I want us to think about what ‘put on love’ means.
 Every morning we spend time picking out what we’re going to wear.
-We go back and forth deliberating and often spend too much time stressing about what to put on because we want to get our outfit just right.
+We go back and forth deliberating and often spend too much time stressing about what to put on because we want to get our outfits just right.

 Translated from the Greek, ‘Above all and put on’ references the metaphor of an upper garment.
 Paul commands us to ‘put on love.’
 We are to make a daily choice to intentionally clothe ourselves with His character qualities, the chief of them being love.
 You know there are times I don’t pick out the godliest outfits.
-Too often I clothe myself with selfishness and judgement, laziness and frustration, instead of putting on love.
+Too often I clothe myself with selfishness and judgment, laziness, and frustration, instead of putting on love.
 But what grace that we don’t have to sleep in the same clothes every day!

 So, let’s ask ourselves, do we put on love with the same intensity that we pick out our clothes for school or a night out?
 Do we call our girlfriends to decide how we can ‘put on and show love’ to others in extravagant, counter-culture ways?”